Free Excel formula generator with syntax checker

 Can this tool generate Google Sheets formulas?

-Absolutely.
+Yes.
 Choose Google Sheets as your destination platform before you build your formula.
 There are so many formulas available for both Excel and Google Sheets that choosing the best platform will save you from syntax and compatibility headaches.

 Can I use this tool to define Excel formulas?